PTsolvers/AutoTuningGMD/README.md

 2. Open the folder in a dedicated VScode window
 3. Open Julia's REPL and type to switch to package mode: `]`
 5. Install all necessary dependencies, type: `instantiate`

+## Known issue
+Some script rely on [ParallelStencil](https://github.com/omlins/ParallelStencil.jl).
+Scripts that initialize ParallelStencil in 2D and scripts that used 3D cannot be run within the same Julia session because of the macro-based design of ParallelStencil.
+Instead, Julia needs to be restarted to account for the differrent macros in 2D and 3D.